California South

 Joshua Tree National Park

-The area in the north of park has the highest concentration of Joshua trees and boulder formations
+The area in the northern valley of park has the highest concentration of Joshua trees and boulder formations

 Chemehuevi Wilderness